nynnejc/ITU-course-FAAFTW/lessons/week7.md

 "In CSS, everything is a box".
 This phrase summarizes a central concept in HTML/CSS: the box model.
 When building a web page each element can be considered a box that has the following properties: `margins`, `borders`, `paddings` and `content`.
 Starting from the first element within the <body>, everything that comes after will be pushed down (thanks to these 4 properties).

-Watch the following video to [learn more](https://www.youtube.com/watch?v=rIO5326FgPE).
-Read the following article to [learn more](https://learn.shayhowe.com/html-css/opening-the-box-model/).
+Read the following article to learn more about the [box model](https://learn.shayhowe.com/html-css/opening-the-box-model/).

 ### The cascading effect